moorepants/dissertation/systemidentification.rst

 Results
 ~~~~~~~

+.. todo:: I assume that the number of degrees of freedom are the correct number
+   and withing that realm I am seaking for the best model.
+Talk about the
+   missing degrees of freedom and how there may exist a 6th order or higher
+   model.
+We also are assuming linearity and this is the scope.

 It turns out that finding a model than which meets the criterion is not too
 difficult when the output error form is considered (:math:`\mathbf{K}=0`).
 This